1/4 cup of neutral oil (coconut oil or ghee, my pref)

-In a large bowl, combine the dry ingredients (oats, nuts, coconut, brown sugar, etc.).
+In a large mixing bowl, combine the dry ingredients (oats, nuts, seeds, brown sugar, spices).

-In a separate bowl, combine wet ingredients (maple syrup, oil, and salt).
+In a small/medium bowl, combine wet ingredients (maple syrup, oil, and salt).

 Combine both mixtures and pour onto 2 sheet pans.
 Bake for 1 hour and 15 minutes, stirring every 15 minutes to achieve an even color.